howlettjames/Distributed-System-Presidential-Election/README.md

 # Distributed System for Presidential Election

 ### This is a project done during the course [Distributed Systems Programming](https://github.com/howlettjames/Distributed-Systems-Programming "Repository") taken at ESCOM - IPN.
-The purpouse of this project was to learn how to design and implement a Distributed System in C++ language.
+The purpose of this project was to learn how to design and implement a Distributed System in C++ language.
 It was accomplished succesfully having met all the Criteria and thus achieving a 10/10 grade in the subject.

 ## Task

 Design and implement a prototype of a distributed system to tackle down the problem of register, store and show in a web page the statistics of the votes received from a fictional text messaging service (SMS) national server.

+## Tech Stack
+* C++
+* Javascript
+* Materialize
+* HTML 5
+* CSS
+* User Datagram Protocol (UDP)

 ## Criteria